yuzhoumo/advent-of-code/day04/README.md

 The line is moving more quickly now, but you overhear airport security talking about how passports with invalid data are getting through.
 Better add some data validation, quick!

-You can continue to ignore the `cid` field, but each other field has <span title="GLORY TO ARSTOTZKA">strict rules</span> about what values are valid for automatic validation:
+You can continue to ignore the `cid` field, but each other field has strict rules about what values are valid for automatic validation:

 *   `byr` (Birth Year) - four digits; at least `1920` and at most `2002`.
 *   `iyr` (Issue Year) - four digits; at least `2010` and at most `2020`.